zyf0717/zyf0717.github.io/_posts/2020-05-06-learnings-from-codewars.markdown

 def circleIntersection((a,b),(c,d),r):from math import*;x=2*acos(min(1,hypot(a-c,b-d)/2/r));return (x-sin(x))*r*r//1
 ```

-For a language that I most frequently use, I have to say I had definitely learnt very interesting (though not necessarily useful) things.
+For a language that I use most frequently, I have to say I definitely learnt very interesting (though not necessarily useful) things.

-This was also my first golfing challenge.
+This happend to also be my first golfing challenge.

-## 3. Mathematics
+## 3. Mathematics, algorithms, and data structures

 Besides the obvious use of trigonometry and algebra in the section above, some katas (especially at the higher level) requires a mathematical solution because brute force solutions do not scale.
+Knowledge of algorithms and data structures might also be necessary to optimize solutions to pass test cases.

 There are, however, some pitfalls to avoid.
 For example, floating point arithmetic issues when dealing with irrational numbers.